microsoft/azurelinux-tutorials/docs/kernel/modify_kernel.md

 user@machine:~/git$ rsync -a  --exclude 'CVE*' CBL-Mariner/SPECS/kernel CBL-MarinerTutorials/SPECS/
 ```

-Next, we will need to download a source tarball from [CBL-Mariner-Linux-Kernel](https://github.com/microsoft/CBL-Mariner-Linux-Kernel).
-We will choose the tag which matches the `kernel` version in the `kernel.spec` file.
+Next, you will need to download a source tarball from [CBL-Mariner-Linux-Kernel](https://github.com/microsoft/CBL-Mariner-Linux-Kernel).
+You should choose the tag which matches the kernel version in the `kernel.spec` file as shown below.

 ```bash
 # Switch to the kernel folder